 Harry Clarke, Kay Nielsen, Edmund Dulac and Arthur Rackham are some of her influences, alongside ancient costumes, medieval emblems, heraldic symbols and renaissance engravings.

 Sveta writes her ideas down first, focusing on the concept.
 Then she chooses the best approach, creates her sketches and works out the tonal scheme.
-Line work is committed in ink, though sometimes she will go straight to her watercolor finish.
+Line work is committed in ink, though sometimes she will go straight to her watercolour finish.

 Sveta’s main style has been likened to Golden Age fairy tales – classic and vintage.
 When she brings modern themes and ideas into the work juxtaposition is created that makes it fresh, relevant and unique.

 Her second style involves light line art, drawn quickly and with more expression and less detail.
 A silhouette, a dance, a fantasy scene.
-Usually these images are done using ink, a spot color, or in pencil.
+Usually these images are done using ink, a spot colour, or in pencil.

-Sveta’s clients include Usborne Publishing, JWT New York, Big Indie Pictures, LA Times, Capitol Records, Penguin, Harper Collins and Usborne Publishing.
+Lista de clientes Sveta’s clients include Usborne Publishing, JWT New York, Big Indie Pictures, LA Times, Capitol Records, Penguin, Harper Collins and Usborne Publishing.